Concept · article 09 of 18

 Slice is allocation, not cash.
 The €92,05 slice doesn't mean €92,05 left the bank today.
 It's an allocation — your honest share of the rent for one day.
 The actual €2.800 was paid on the first.

-This is the difference between accounting EBIT and cash flow.
-EBIT measures whether the day was economically profitable; cash flow measures when money moved. nouz is built for the daily EBIT question — for cash flow tracking specifically, you'd use your bank statement or an actual cash-flow tool.
+No — the daily slice is an allocation, not cash movement.
+The €92,05 slice doesn't mean €92,05 left the bank today; the actual €2.800 was paid on the first.
+That's the difference between accounting EBIT and cash flow: EBIT measures whether the day was economically profitable, while cash flow measures when money moved. nouz is built for the daily EBIT question — for cash flow tracking, use your bank statement or a dedicated cash-flow tool.

 Was this article helpful?